spygi/rust-sandbox/README.md

 ## Integration tests
 - Usually organized in a tests/ folder
-- By default they target library code (lib.rs), which can be access with `crate_name::method`
+- By default they target library code (lib.rs), which can be accessed in the test with `crate_name::method`
   - The default crate name is the name of the package.
   - If you want to test another (sub)component, it has to be referenced by the lib.rs e.g. `pub mod component_name;` and then it can be accessed from the integration tests with